Keep Your Financial Information Secure

 - Watch out for phishing scams.
 Phishing scams use fraudulent emails and websites to trick users into disclosing private account or login information.
 Do not click on links or open any attachments or pop-up screens from sources you do not recognize.
 Forward phishing emails to the Federal Trade Commission (FTC) at email@example.com – and to the company, bank, or organization impersonated in the email.

 - Keep personal information personal.
 Hackers can use social media profiles to figure out your passwords and answer those security questions in the password reset tools.
 Lock down your privacy settings and avoid posting things like birthdays, addresses, mother’s maiden name, etc. Be wary of requests to connect from people you do not know.

 - Secure your internet connection.
 Always protect your home wireless network with a password.
 When connecting to public Wi-Fi networks, be cautious about what information you are sending over it.

 - Shop safely.
 Before shopping online, make sure the website uses secure technology.
 When you are at the checkout screen, verify that the web address begins with https.
 Also, check to see if a tiny locked padlock symbol appears on the page.

 - Sign up for for an identity defense service.
-The Bank of Washington offers an industry-leading identity defense service called Identity Shield, which is designed to help secure, monitor and restore your personally identifiable information.
+United Bank of Union offers an industry-leading identity defense service called Identity Shield, which is designed to help secure, monitor and restore your personally identifiable information.

 - Watch out for public Wi-Fi.
 Public connections aren't very secure, so don’t perform banking transactions on a public network.
 If you need to access your account, try disabling the Wi-Fi and switching to your mobile network.